Skip to main content

 An initiative of World Aid Network

-Breast Cancer Awareness is an initiative of World Aid Network — a London-based humanitarian organisation delivering targeted health and welfare programmes in underserved communities around the world.
+Breast Cancer Charity is an initiative of World Aid Network — a London-based humanitarian organisation delivering targeted health and welfare programmes in underserved communities around the world.

 World Aid Network was founded on the belief that where you are born should not determine your access to healthcare, education or dignity.
 Our breast cancer programme is one of several initiatives addressing the systemic health inequalities that cost lives in the world's poorest communities.